finedefinition/finedefinition/readme.md

 # Hi, I'm Sergii 👋
-Software Developer with 1.5 year of experience.
-The practice of working in a research company has formed in me an exploratory mindset, a holistic vision of processes and a high level of responsibility.
-Excellent reputation for resolving problems and improving customer satisfaction.
+As a Java Developer, I am excited to contribute my skills and knowledge to a team that values creativity, innovation, and collaboration.
+With experience in Java programming and familiarity with software development methodologies, I am confident in my ability to work on challenging projects and deliver high-quality solutions.
+I am creating the concept of the volunteer project Art vs War which is dedicated to supporting Ukrainian artists and creatives who have been displaced abroad due to the war in Ukraine.
+With team of developers we offer a unique opportunity to purchase their artwork while contributing to a good cause.
+I am committed to staying up-to-date with the latest industry trends and technologies, and I am passionate about learning new skills and techniques to improve my abilities as a developer.
 I just love programming and solving complex problems.

 <p align='left'>
   📫  How to reach me: <a href='mailto:sergiibezrukov@gmail.com'>sergiibezrukov@gmail.com</a>

 </p>

 ## 🛠 Technical Stack